What Are Cruciferous Vegetables?

 Breaking Down Cruciferous Vegetables

-Cruciferous vegetables are a group of plants in the Brassica genus, that includes broccoli, cabbage, kale, cauliflower and many more.
-They're known for their potential cancer-fighting properties, and are packed with nutrients that support overall good health.
+Cruciferous vegetables are a group of plants in the Brassica genus, that includes broccoli, cauliflower, cabbage, kale and many more.
+They are packed with nutrients that support overall good health and are known for their potential cancer-fighting properties–they may be responsible for a reduced risk of breast cancer or prostate cancer.
 Their sulfur-containing compounds (called glucosinolates) give them a bitter taste and pungent aroma.
 Raw, some make great slaws and salads, while others can be too bitter for some palates.
 Cooked, they can make great main dishes—sautéed, grilled and roasted—but they also work as side dishes to complement meat, fish and pasta.

 Health Benefits of Cruciferous Vegetables

-Doctors and dietitians encourage people to eat brassica vegetables because they're nutrient-rich.
+Doctors and dietitians encourage people to eat cruciferous vegetables because they're a source of many vitamins and minerals.
 To start, these vegetables are a good source of fiber to help with digestion and keeping you regular, but there's much more these dark green vegetables provide:

-- Cruciferous vegetables contain carotenoids, which may help protect our bodies from different types of cancers.
+- Cruciferous vegetables contain carotenoids, which may help protect our bodies from different types of cancers and aid in cancer prevention.
 Carotenoids can also help preserve healthy vision.

-- Glucosinolates, those sulfurous compounds, have also been shown to have cancer-fighting properties.
+- Cancer research shows glucosinolates, those sulfurous compounds, have also been shown to have cancer-fighting properties.